JoseCarmo/Projetos/README.md

 # Projetos - Projects

-A seguir, ha um selecao de projetos, programas, relatorios e outros conteduos de interesse
+A seguir, há uma seleção de projetos, programas, relatórios e outros conteúdos de interesse geral

-Following up, there is a selection of projects, programs, reports and other imporant content
+Following up, there is a selection of projects, programs, reports and other general interest content